SurveyMonkey/public_api_docs/includes/_overview.md

 ####Step 1: Direct user to SurveyMonkey's OAuth authorization page

-You applications should send the user whose SurveyMonkey account you wish to access to a specially crafted Oauth link at https://api.surveymonkey.net.
-The page presented to the user there will identify the application name you configured when you registered your application.
-Users will either be asked to enter their SurveyMonkey user name and password, or, if they are already logged into SurveyMonkey, just an "Authorize" button.
+You app should send the user whose SurveyMonkey account you wish to access to a specially crafted Oauth link at https://api.surveymonkey.net.
+The page presented to the user will identify the app name you configured when you registered.
+Users will either be asked to enter their SurveyMonkey user name and password, or, if they're already logged into SurveyMonkey, just an "Authorize" button.

 The OAuth link should be `https://api.surveymonkey.net/oauth/authorize` with urlencoded parameters: `redirect_uri`, `client_id`, `response_type`, and `api_key`.

 * `response_type` will always be set to the value `code`
 * `client_id` your Mashery user name
-* `redirect_uri` URL encoded OAuth redirect URI you registered for your application (can be found and edited [here](https://developer.surveymonkey.com/apps/))
+* `redirect_uri` URL encoded OAuth redirect URI you registered for your app (can be found and edited [here](https://developer.surveymonkey.com/apps/))

 >Example OAuth Link